 Accept a connection.
 The socket must be bound to an address and listening for connections.
 The return value is a new socket object usable to send and receive data on the connection.

 Send data to the socket.
 The socket must be connected to a remote socket.
 Returns a boolean value that indicates success or failure.
 A false value is typically an indication that the socket or connection was closed.

 Send data to the socket.
 The socket should not be connected to a remote socket, since the destination socket is specified by addr.
 Returns a boolean value that indicates success or failure.
 Failure to send is generally an indication that the socket was closed.

 Receive data from the socket.
-The return value is a string representing the data received.
+The return value is a bytes object representing the data received.
 The maximum amount of data that may be returned is determined by the link or connection maximum information unit size.

 Receive data from the socket.
-The return value is a pair (string, address) where string is a string representing the data received and address is the address of the socket sending the data.
+The return value is a pair (bytes, address) where string is a string representing the data received and address is the address of the socket sending the data.